tequilahub/tequila-tutorials-unformatted/README.md

 Feel free to contact us on github or via [email](mailto:jakob.kottmann@utoronto.ca) if you have any questions/remarks/suggestions/troubles!

 Note that some tutorials currently require you to check out the `devel` branch of tequila's main repository, since the features are not merged into the main branch yet.
-Those tutorials currently are: PyZXwithTequila.ipynb, Tensorflow_Interface.ipynb OpenQASMConversions.ipynb AdaptiveSolver.ipynb.
+Those tutorials currently are: PyZXwithTequila.ipynb, Tensorflow_Interface.ipynb, OpenQASMConversions.ipynb, AdaptiveSolver.ipynb, Braket_tutorial.ipynb, Krylov_tutorial.ipynb.

 # Install tequila